mondaycom/vibe/THEME_README.md

 ### Key Guidelines for supporting themes
 1. When styling a component you should be theme agnostic - you should not be aware of the current theme.
 2. You should not import colors by their name (snow_white, basic_blue...), you should import colors by their theme name - (primaryHoverColor, primaryTextColor...)
-3. Use the `theme-prop` helper mixin to use a theme. (theme-prop is our mixing for supporting ie11)

 ### How we implemented themes
 Our theme mechanism is based on [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), CSS variables are a very powerful tool to create dynamic css variables (it is not supported on ie11 - we have a fallback for it).